Why Your Senior Dog Needs Specialized Boarding Care

 1. Meticulous Medication Management

 Many senior dogs rely on a strict regimen of supplements or medications for everything from arthritis to heart health.
-On our platform, you can find partners who are highly experienced in administering complex medical care.
+On our platform, you can find sitters who are highly experienced in administering complex medical care.

 2. Mobility and Joint Support